Dr. Kananga/Mr. Big

 Kananga catches the eye of the Secret Intelligence Service when three of their agents are killed within a single day while scrutinizing his operations.
-Bond is sent to New York to investigate, and Kananga’s psychic medium, Solitaire, alerts him of Bond’s intentions.
+James Bond 007 is sent to New York to investigate, and Kananga’s psychic medium, Solitaire, alerts him of Bond’s intentions.

 Inside the restaurant, Bond is transported into a hidden chamber, where three armed henchmen confront him, stating that Mr. Big will “deal with” him shortly.
 Bond has a brief conversation with Solitaire before Tee Hee enters, inquiring if Bond is armed.

 Solitaire consults her cards, confirming Bond’s armed status, and Tee Hee uses his metallic prosthetic claw to disarm Bond and crush the barrel of his gun.
 Mr. Big then comes through and dismisses Bond, before ordering his men to escort him outside and kill him.

 The action then heads to San Monique, and Solitaire tells Kananga of Bond’s arrival on the island. and tries to set him up with double agent Rosie Carver.
 The following day, Kananga asks Solitaire to look into Bond’s future through the cards.

 She pulls “The Lover” just as Bond had when they were in the Harlem office, but she doesn’t tell Kananga.
 He demands to know and asks if she drew “Death” card, and she lies to him saying it was the “Death” card.